 Refunds for application fees will be issued in the same form of payment originally used for purchase.
 Please be sure to retain all account information used for purchase and notify the Education Abroad Office (EAO) in advance if there is a problem with your account.
 The EAO will not be responsible for refunds sent to closed accounts.

-, except in the case of students who have legitimate, documented medical, (emergency) family or military reasons for withdrawing from a program after paying the program fee.
+All program fees are non-refundable.
 In all cases, the student will only receive recoverable fees, subject to the rules/policies of external service providers.
 Any such refund will not include the initial application fee and will not be issued until after the education abroad program is completed.

 Payment and refund of tuition will follow the normal processes establish by the Offices of the Registrar and Bursar.
 Students wishing to withdraw from any study abroad program or course must submit their request in writing through the Education Abroad Office.